glennschler/remote-devtools-har/README.md

 Implements the [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) module to gather HAR log entries from a seperate Google Chrome process.

-Still a work in progress.
 The HAR entries emitted are the request and response entries as defined in the [HTTP Archive (HAR) v1.2 entries](https://github.com/ahmadnassri/har-spec/blob/master/versions/1.2.md#entries) specification.
-The complete HAR log file is not provided.
-Though the response objects include the response bodies.
+The response objects include the response content body which sometimes is not available ([known issue](https://bugs.chromium.org/p/chromium/issues/detail?id=141129#c46)) with the 'Save as HAR with Content' from Chrome Developer Tools when the `preserve log` option is checked.

 A possible implementation of this module is to listen for the HAR entries emitted, and stream them to a complete HAR file.